krrpacho/heartproject/README.md

+# About this project
-# trying out with 3d models
+## just me trying out 3d models

 # Getting Started with Create React App